ppone/docs/dev/customizing-templates.md

 [![Customizable Invoice Templates](../img/pdf-template-editor.png)](../img/pdf-template-editor.png)

+<p class="alert alert-info">This document describes v2 of our templating system.
+If you are using the legacy Mustache templating then you can find the <a href="/docs/dev/customizing-templates-legacy">docs here</a>.
+Please contact support@invoiced.com if you would like to be moved to the new templating system.</p>

 ## Syntax

 [Twig](https://twig.symfony.com/doc/2.x/) is the templating language used to render HTML templates on Invoiced.
 Below are the tags, filters, and functions available to your templates.